 Research is an emphasized component of the training experience, and Columbia University offers a wealth of research opportunities.
-Fellows are expected to participate in both clinical and translational investigative projects and to produce high quality research during their research years under the close supervision of an established faculty mentor.
-Regular committee meetings are organized to monitor and aid in the progress of fellow research endeavors.
-We currently have two fellows supported by Pediatric Scientist Development Awards from the American Medical School Pediatric Department Chairmen, with funding from NICHD.
+Fellows are expected to participate in basic, clinical or translational investigative projects and to produce high quality research during their second and third years under the close supervision of an established faculty mentor.
+The majority of our fellows are supported by extramural funding including a Pediatric Scientist Development Award from the American Medical School Pediatric Department Chairmen, with funding from NICHD, and an NIH T32 Training Grant in Gastroenterology.

 The goal of the training program is that by the completion of the three years of training the fellow will have received excellent clinical and procedural training as well as the strong research background necessary to pursue a career as an academic gastroenterologist.
 Click here to read the full list of fellowship goals.